jbcdfm/ControlAugment/README.md

 ---

 ## Reference repos
-This work and repository were largely inspired by the [TrivialAugment](https://github.com/automl/trivialaugment) project.
+This work and repository were partly inspired by the simplicity of the [TrivialAugment](https://github.com/automl/trivialaugment) project.
 The data augmentation operations are implemented using PyTorch’s `torchvision` package.

 ---